Set Current Location

 The former residence and studio of artist Franz von Lenbach has been home to Munich's municipal art gallery since 1929.
 The collection at Städtische Galerie im Lenbachhaus comprises of 19th and 20th century works by local artists as well as a fine arts collection by the Blauer Reiter (Blue Rider) group of artists, including Kandinsky, Yavlensky, Münter, Marc and Macke.
 Other rooms feature works by contemporary artists such as Beuys and Kiefer.
 Special exhibitions take place in the Kunstbau next door.

-This contemporary gallery in Lothringer Straße attracts art-lovers from far and wide with a colorful range of temporary exhibitions, which change on a bimonthly basis.
+This contemporary gallery in Lothringer Straße attracts art-lovers from far and wide with a colorful range of temporary exhibitions, which change regularly.
 The gallery concentrates on modern European art which is expertly exhibited by the curators, Christiane Meyer-Stoll and Axel Jablonski.
 The motto of Lothringer_13 Halle is 'Art and Life'.